Field Notes

 20 panel interview questions that actually triangulate (and how to score them)

 Most panel interview questions are a single interviewer's question asked in a louder room.
-The questions that work in a panel format do something only a panel can — generate signal across multiple criteria at once.
+On a small team, a panel only earns its extra hour if it does something a solo interview can't: generate signal across multiple criteria at once.

 Illustration of a candidate in front of a panel, with each panelist holding a different evaluation rubric.

 Most panel interview question lists you’ll find online are recycled solo-interview questions arranged into a longer list.
-“Tell me about a time you handled a difficult stakeholder,” then five panelists nod, and somebody types it into a Google Doc.
+“Tell me about a time you handled a difficult stakeholder,” then everyone in the room nods, and somebody types it into a Google Doc.
 That’s not a panel interview.
 That’s a slightly more expensive solo interview with witnesses.

-The version of a panel interview worth running uses the one thing a panel format can do that a solo interview can’t: evaluate multiple distinct criteria in parallel from the right people.
-The engineer scores technical depth.
-The PM scores stakeholder communication.
-The security lead scores judgment under ambiguity.
+The version worth that cost uses the one thing a panel format can do that a solo interview can’t: evaluate multiple distinct criteria in parallel from the right people.
+Your ops lead scores execution.
+A senior teammate scores how the candidate will actually work with the team day to day.
+You, as the owner or hiring manager, score judgment under ambiguity.
 Three panelists, three scores, three criteria.
-The triangulation is real because the panelists aren’t evaluating the same thing.
+The triangulation is real because nobody in the room is evaluating the same thing.

-This post is the 20 questions that produce that kind of triangulation — organized by criterion, mapped to the panelist who should ask them, and scored with a 1-5 rubric each panelist submits privately before the debrief.
+This post is the 20 questions that produce that kind of triangulation, organized by criterion, mapped to the panelist who should ask them, and scored with a 1-5 rubric each panelist submits privately before the debrief.
+If you’re running this as a full cross-functional loop, you’ll also see where a technical or leadership hire calls for roles like an engineer or a security lead instead.

 The structure: who asks what

 The questions below are grouped by the four most common panel criteria.
-Use the ones that match your role.
+Use the ones that match your role, and skip the ones that don’t.
+A four-person front-desk hire doesn’t need a security-lead question any more than a five-round loop needs a sixth round.

 Category 1: Technical depth and execution